markjnkim/es_mod/02-css/content/lesson-4-grid.md

 > * `inline-grid`: Creates a inline-level grid container, which means it will sit besides other elements in the same row according to available space and document flow.

 > * [`subgrid`](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Subgrid): Creates a grid container on a grid item within a grid container.
-To learn more, check out the [MDN web docs about CSS grid layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout).
+To learn more, check out the [MDN web docs about CSS Grid Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout).

 Now pause to add and commit your work in the feature branch.
 The commit message should be related to the work you just completed, such as "added grid example."